Raffaello Macaron Recipe – Coconut Macarons

-Rafaello Macaron is made of a delicate Coconut macaron shell, then filled with a delicious White Chocolate Ganache.
-The macaron flavors resemble those of the famous coconut candy and are always loved by anyone who tries. them.
+Raffaello Macaron is made of a delicate Coconut Macaron shell, then filled with a delicious White Chocolate Ganache.
+The macaron flavors resemble those of the famous coconut candy and are always loved by anyone who tries them.
 Naturally gluten-free, these almond meringue cookies are dainty and delicious!

 White Chocolate Ganache